-The minimum financial requirements for a permanent residency visa are either income of 500 times the Mexican minimum wage (as of 2022, $172.87 pesos per day) for the previous six months, or, if using savings/investments, it's 20,000 times the Mexican minimum wage for the previous 12 months.
-This means if you are using income, it's an income of $86,435 pesos per month for the previous six months.
-For savings/investments, it's a balance in your account of $3,457,400 pesos for the previous 12 months.
-You find the specific amount for your currency by dividing this by the peso exchange rate at the time you're applying.
+The minimum financial requirements for a permanent residency visa are either an income of 500 times the Mexican minimum wage (as of 2022, $172.87 pesos per day) for the previous six months, or, if using savings/investments, 20,000 times the Mexican minimum wage for the previous 12 months.
+This means that if you are using income, you must have proof of earning an income of $86,435 pesos per month for the previous six months.
+For savings/investments, you must be able to show a balance of $3,457,400 pesos in your account for the previous 12 months.
+You can find the specific amount for your currency by dividing this by the peso exchange rate at the time you're applying.
 This amount varies a little by consulate which is why you'll want to visit the consulate's website to see what that specific consulate is requiring.
-Consulate "shopping" is allowed although some consulates will only serve people that live in the area.
+Consulate "shopping" is allowed although some consulates will only serve people that live in their area.

 Finalizing Your Residency

 Once you are approved by the consulate and have your visa in your passport, you have six months to enter Mexico to finish getting your residency.
 After entering Mexico, you have 30 days to get to Mexican immigration (INM) to begin finalizing your residency.
 You must use the INM office closest to where you will be living.
 Note that finalizing your residency can take a week or two, during which time you are not allowed to leave Mexico without written permission.